Home » The Most Difficult Residency Specialties to Match Into & Why They’re So Competitive

 Cardiac and Thoracic Surgery

-There is something about the heart.
-Cardiac and thoracic surgery involves long and complicated cases, but there is nothing like holding a beating heart in your hand.
-And certainly nothing like restarting the heart again.
-Furthermore, by treating some of the sickest patients, this specialty really allows a surgeon to save lives in a matter of one procedure.
+Cardiac and thoracic surgery involves long and complicated cases, and many are rightfully impressed by holding a beating heart in your hand.
+By treating some of the sickest patients, this specialty allows a surgeon to save lives, often in a high-paced and intense environment.
 Though this is a demanding specialty in terms of work hours, it is one of the few specialties that offer such an adrenaline rush.
 Considering that a lot of medical students were driven to become doctors based on the desire to save lives, it is not surprising that this desire influences their choice of specialty.
-Passion is one of the main reasons behind what makes this one of the most difficult residency specialties to match into.
+Passion is one of the main reasons behind what makes this one of the most difficult residency specialties to match.

 Vascular Surgery

 For those medical students looking for diversity in their daily surgical work life, vascular surgery is an excellent choice.
 Vascular surgeons operate on every blood vessel in the body besides the heart and brain.
-So, as you can imagine, each day will likely be different.
+So, as you can imagine, each day varies drastically.
 Procedures range from elective vein treatments to emergency aortic aneurysm rupture repairs.
 This specialty also provides the desired patient continuity, unlike most other surgical specialties.
 Often, vascular patients have many diseased blood vessels and require close follow-ups with their surgeon for many years.
-Additionally, patients sometimes undergo multiple surgeries, such as those bypasses that can save one’s leg.
+This allows a strong patient-physician relationship to form over many years.

 Dermatology

 Besides an excellent lifestyle and work-life balance, and high financial compensation, dermatology allows for both medical and procedural aspects.
 This is appealing for medical students who desire a mostly clinic-based practice while also being able to perform short, detail-oriented procedures.
-It is also known that dermatologists spend less time on paperwork and administrative tasks compared to other physicians.
-Oftentimes, the morbidity and mortality rates for dermatology patients are low.
-Few specialties can compare to what dermatology offers.
+Oftentimes, the morbidity and mortality rates for dermatology patients are low helping to create a much lower stress environment.

 General Surgery